ScoreUnder/pishock-zap-fabric/README.md

 simply exit the game unceremoniously.
 On Windows, this is Alt+F4.
 Test it out before you use it.

+There is also an in-game toggle hotkey which defaults to F12.
+Equally, configure this and check that it is working before you use it.

 By default, this mod starts with the actual API calls **disabled**, with the expectation that you edit the settings to respect your personal limits and then enable it manually.